rusty-ecma/RESS/README.md

 }
 ```

-Like all `Iterators` the `Scanner` has a `next`, I have also implemented a `look_ahead` method that will allow you to parse the next value without advancing.
+Like all `Iterators` the `Scanner` has a `next` method, It also has a `look_ahead` method that will allow you to parse the next value without advancing.
 Using this method can be a convenient way to get the next token without performing a mutable borrow, however you will be incurring the cost of parsing that token twice.
 All `Iterators` implement `Peekable` that will convert them into a new iterator with a `peek` method, this will allow you to look ahead while only paying the cost once however `peek` performs a mutable borrow which means it needs to be in a different scope than a call to `next`.
 ```rust
 // look_ahead
 let js = "function() { return; }";